 Is NMN overhyped?
 What it does and doesn't do

 Partly, and being honest about that actually helps you stick with it.
 NMN's NAD+-raising effect is rock solid across 12+ human trials.
 Its functional benefits are real but modest and mostly from single studies.
-The "reverses aging" claims are not proven in humans at all.
+The "reverses aging" claims aren't proven in humans at all.

 By the available evidence, yes.
 Human trials at doses up to 1,250 mg/day for up to 12 weeks have reported no serious adverse events.
-Safety is rarely the real reason people stop; it is more often expectations or cost.
+Safety is rarely the real reason people stop; it's more often expectations or cost.

 Who might reasonably pause NMN?